 I cut these back to a juncture too.
 You can cut to the first juncture or further back.
 The choice is yours.

-My Gaillardias are powerhouses of blooms this time of year and they keep on trucking if I keep the deadheaded.
+My Gaillardias are powerhouses of blooms this time of year and they keep on trucking if I keep them deadheaded.

 I cut the Gaillardias down to the leaf node as well.
 My finger is on the leaf and you see the faded flower above.

-And that is essentially all I do to keep my garden in full color most of the summer.
-I also make sure to plant flowers that bloom in succession.
+And that is essentially all you need to do to keep your garden in full color most of the summer.
+Make sure to plant flowers that bloom in succession as well.

 Do you Deadhead Perennials that won’t Rebloom?